Do you have a passion for beauty and nails and like expressing creativity? If yes, a career as a Nail Technician might interest you.

-The biggest challenge to starting your nail technician business is how to set yourself apart from other nail technicians or salons in your area and find clients.
+The biggest challenge to starting your nail technician business is setting yourself apart from other nail technicians or salons in your area and finding clients.

 Discounts for first-time visitors, discounted packages, or discounted prices for the 1st year can work wonders to draw more clients.

-Initially, keep your pricing low and gradually increase as you gain trust for your quality of service, build your reputation in local or online market space, and have loyal clients.
+Keep your pricing low and gradually increase them as you gain trust, build your reputation in the local or online market, and have loyal clients.

-Social media (Instagram and Facebook) could be the best tool to increase your digital presence, showcase your best work, network with industry professionals, find customers, and stay updated on emerging trends in the field.
+Social media is the best tool to increase your digital presence, showcase your work, network with industry professionals, find customers, and stay updated with trends.